French Driving Laws

 Failure to Stop at a Stop Sign

 Failing to actually stop at a stop sign is a straightforward offence for which you will receive a fine of between €90 and €375.
-You cannot just glide through the stop sign you must physically STOP.
+Therefore you cannot just glide through the stop sign you must physically STOP.

 Speed Camera Alerts and Radar Devices

 The possession of radar devices used to detect speed cameras is strictly forbidden in France.
-If you have a satellite navigation device you must also ensure that the speed camera notification is switched off at all times.
+Therefore if you have a satellite navigation device you must also ensure that the speed camera notification is switched off at all times.
 Substantial fines are charged should you fail to comply with either.

 Drinking and Driving